ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq_block_storage_remove_iam}

-If you remove IAM authorization before you delete your BYOK volume (or image), the delete operation completes without unregistering the root keys in the KMS instance.
+If you remove IAM authorization before you delete your customer-managed volume (or image), the delete operation completes without unregistering the root keys in the KMS instance.
 In other words, the root key remains registered for a resource that doesn't exist.
-Always delete a BYOK resource before you remove IAM authorization.
+Always delete a customer-managed resource before you remove IAM authorization.
 For more information about safely removing service authorization, see [Removing service authorization to a root key](/docs/vpc?topic=vpc-vpc-encryption-managing#instance-byok-inaccessible-data).

 ## What can I do if my root key is compromised?
 {: faq}